 Communicate your expectations to your child in a simple way.
 For kids with special needs, this may require more than just telling them.
 You may need to use pictures, role playing, or gestures to be sure your child knows what he or she is working toward.

 Keep verbal and visual language simple, clear, and consistent.
 Explain as simply as possible what behaviors you want to see.
-Since consistency is key, make sure grandparents, babysitters, siblings, and teachers are all on board with your messages.
+Consistency is key, so make sure that grandparents, babysitters, siblings, and teachers are all on board with your messages.

 Encourage accomplishment by reminding your child about what he or she can earn for meeting the goals you've set, whether it's getting stickers, screen time, or listening to a favorite song.
 And be sure to praise and reward your child for effort as well as success.
 So a child who refuses to poop in the toilet may be rewarded for using a potty near the toilet.

-If your efforts don't result in changes after a week or two, ask a social worker or other developmental professional for some help.
+If your efforts don't result in changes after a week or two, pick a different strategy or reward to see if it works any better.
+If you're still not successful, consider asking a social worker or other developmental professional for help.
 He or she can help you reevaluate your behavior plan, identify triggers, develop a rewards system, or come up with consequences for behaviors you want to eliminate.

 Establish a Routine